 Today is my 27th birthday! 💃🏻 27 is a good strong number, so I’m pretty thrilled.
 (Although I basically still think of myself as ~21, so.)
 Anyway, two years ago, on my original blog, I posted a list of 25 lessons I had learned from my 25 years of life.
-I’m pretty proud of that post, so I thought I would bring it over here for a bonus today!
+I’m pretty proud of that post, so I thought I would bring it over here today!
 I’ll just add a couple more points to round it out to the modern day.

 1) It’s okay to not be okay.
 This is the top thing that I would want to tell my younger self.
 I’ve spent so much of my life feeling guilty about my own emotions, but it’s okay to not be happy.
 It’s okay to struggle.
 It’s okay to seek out help, and it’s okay to keep having a difficult time even after that.
 (Toxic positivity is not The Way.)

 2) Don’t be afraid of “wasted time” because you’re always learning something.
 When I was at my sickest, I was distraught at the thought that I wasn’t learning or growing or developing as a person.
 But afterwards I realized that I’d actually matured quite a bit, even though all I “did” was sit in bed and watch TV.
 You don’t have to always be accomplishing things in order to learn.

 3) The world is both a horrible and a beautiful place.
 That’s what comes of imperfection.
 It’s important to see the beautiful, but ignoring the horrible is not the way to live either.
 Some people will try to do that anyway.